Gilbert Grellet

-Gilbert Grellet (born on June 30, 1946, in Bordeaux, France), is a French journalist who dedicated his entire career to Agence France-Presse (AFP), one of the three leading global news agencies, alongside Reuters and the Associated Press.
+Gilbert Grellet (born June 30, 1946, in Bordeaux, France), is a French journalist who dedicated his entire career to Agence France-Presse (AFP), one of the three leading global news agencies, alongside Reuters and the Associated Press.
 In addition to his journalistic work, Grellet is an author of several historical books.

 Biography

 Private life and education

 The son of a diplomat, Gilbert Grellet graduated in 1969 from the École des Hautes Études Commerciales, France's foremost business school.
 He began his career at AFP in 1972 following two years of military cooperation in Mauritania, from 1969 to 1971, where he served as an adviser to the BCEAO.

 Gilbert Grellet is the father of the investor and businesswoman Vanessa Grellet.

 Career at Agence France-Presse

 Grellet joined AFP in 1972, where he began his career with several positions.
 From 1972 to 1977, he served as the economic and financial correspondent in New York City.
 He then moved to Brasilia, where he was the bureau chief from 1977 to 1979.
 Following this, he returned to Paris to head the economic desk from 1979 to 1983.

 He was subsequently appointed Washington bureau chief, a position he held from 1983 to 1987 when he interviewed the President of the United States Ronald Reagan.
 Grellet then took on the role of world wide commercial director of AFP from 1987 to 1995, followed by his tenure as director for Europe and Africa from 1995 to 2001, and director for external relations and partnerships from 2001 to 2005.

 After serving as the Madrid Bureau Chief from 2005 to 2010, he returned to Paris to lead a new publishing department until his retirement in mid-2016.

 From 1995 to 2001, Grellet also held the position of non-executive chairman of AFX News, a financial news company based in London, which was a joint venture of AFP and the Financial Times.